 Bontrager Kovee (148mm width): This felt good for 20 miles; then a bust.
 It’s very flat lengthwise and side-to-side, but the edges at the side drop-off with a tight radius turn.
 This gouged into the tender upper thigh.
 No go.
 Back to the Henge.

 Fabric Scoop Flat (142mm width): This is a pretty radical saddle.
 Look it up.
 This felt great immediately.
-I rode it “home” to Maine from Middlebury, Vermont where I bought it and felt great.
+I rode it from Middlebury, Vermont where I bought it to “home” in Maine and felt great the whole way.